 National, Provincial or District Priorities Why Important?
-Implications for the Nketoana IDP rnonties BBBEEs, improve the small business regulatory environment and promote youth development; and Stimulate the macro-environment to promote expanded economic growth. and the New Growth Path New Growth Path (Department of Economic Affairs) Central to the New Growth Path is a massive investment in infrastructure as a critical driver of jobs across the economy.
+Implications for the Nketoana IDP Priorities Stimulate the macro-environment to promote expanded economic growth.
+New Growth Path (Department of Economic Affairs) Central to the New Growth Path is a massive investment in infrastructure as a critical driver of jobs across the economy.
 The framework identifies investments in five key areas namely: energy, transport, communication, water and housing.
 Sustaining high levels of public investment in these areas will create jobs in construction, operation and maintenance of infrastructure.
 The new growth path sees the infrastructure programme as a trigger to build a local supplier industry for the manufacture of the components for the build-programme.
 Specific measures, particularly changes to procurement policy and regulations, are identified to ensure that this is achieved.
 Risks include the still fragile global recovery; competition and collaboration with the new fast-growing economies; and competing interests domestically.
 The New Growth Path identifies five other priority areas as part of the programme to create jobs, through a series of partnerships between the State and the private sector.
 Green economy: expansions in construction and the production of technologies for solar, wind and biofuels is supported by the draft Energy on Integrated Resource Plan.
 Clean manufacturing and environmental services are projected to create 300 000 jobs over the next decade.
 Agriculture: jobs will be created by addressing the high input costs and upscaling processing and export marketing.
 Support for small holders will include access to key inputs.
-Government will explore ways to improve working and living conditions for the country's 660 000 farm workers.
-The growth path also commits the Government to unblocking stalled land transfers, which constrain new investment.
-Mining: calls for increased mineral extraction and improving infrastructure and skills development.
-It focuses support for beneficiation and enhanced resource exploitation in competition with a strong private mining sector.
-Manufacturing: calls for re-industrialisation in the South African economy based on improving performance through innovation, skills development It is in the nature of the mandate of municipalities to contribute towards the aims of the New Growth Path, because it focus on energy, transport, water, sanitation and housing.
+Government will explore ways to improve working and living conditions for beneficiation on the final manufacture of consumer and capital goods, which can create large-scale employment.
+It foresees the establishment of a state mining company concentrating on beneficiation and enhanced resource exploitation in competition with a strong private mining sector.
+Manufacturing: calls for re-industrialisation in the South Africa's research and development and reduced input costs in the economy.
+The document and enduced input costs It is in the nature of the mandate of municipalities to contribute towards the aims of the New Growth Path, because it focus on energy, transport, water, sanitation and housing.
 The Nketoana municipality is also conscience of the importance of the green economy.
 The nature of the economy in the area is based on Agricultural, and in this regard the municipality plays an active and important role in expanding job creation through coordination and promotion of agricultural activity.
-The municipality is currently engaged in a process of compiling a Tourism strategy, which will also contribute towards achieving the aims of the New Growth Path.
+The municipality is currently engaged in a process of compiling a Toruism strategy, which will also contribute towards achieving the aims of the New Growth Path.
 Municipal Turnaround Strategy The key question government undertook to reflect on with a range of role players over the past few months was 'what is the state of local government in 2009, and what must be done to restore the confidence of our people in this sphere of government by 2011 and beyond?
-Turnaround Strategy of the Nketoana Local Municipality has been finalized and currently being implemented.
-It
+To begin to answer this question, nine province-wide assessments of each of the 283 municipalities were carried out in 2009 by the Department of Cooperative Governance and Traditional Affairs The Municipal Turnaround Strategy of the Nketoana Local Municipality has been finalized and currently being implemented.
+It has impacted on several